FlourishAnyway is an Industrial/Organizational Psychologist and parent with an interest in DIY and health topics.

 Help Them Handle Life's Little Emergencies

-As your teen heads off to college, you can be sure there will be minor mishaps in the dorm environment: falls, burns, scrapes, fevers, hangovers -- I mean headaches.
+As your young adults head off to college, you can be sure there will be minor mishaps in the dorm environment: falls, burns, scrapes, fevers, hangovers—I mean headaches.
 (You know, from all that studying.)

 Set your college student up for success by assembling a first-rate first aid kit for the college dorm room.
-Sure, at first he may balk, but consider this to be another way of taking care of him.
-Better yet, you're helping him take care of himself.
+Sure, at first they may balk, but consider this to be another way of taking care of them.
+Better yet, you're helping them take care of themselves.

 Whereas regular first aid kits tend to focus simply on medical emergencies, a dorm first aid kit goes one step further.
 It should additionally anticipate common non-emergency conditions like allergies, heartburn, and diarrhea/stomach upset.

 While standard first aid kits are often inexpensive, they are not tailored to the unique needs of college students.
 This will be your young adult's medicine cabinet while away from home.
-Equip him or her well!
+Equip your child well!

 Include medications that anticipate the common types of situations your college student might face.
-Consider that he may need to use items from the kit to occasionally help roommates, friends, and visitors to the dorm.
+Consider they may need to use items from the kit to occasionally help roommates, friends, and visitors to the dorm.

 Include enough supplies for at least a semester away from home.
 Here is a list of common medications to include (see table below).

 |First Aid Medications & Supplies||First Aid Medications & Supplies|

 antiseptic spray, cream, or wipes (e.g., Bactine, Neosporin with pain relief)